RecoveryAPP/chuitoeldebayamon/pages/about.md

 Metadata was created in both Spanish and English, following [Dublin Core](https://www.dublincore.org/about/) and the [Digital Library Federation (DLF) Metadata Quality Benchmarks](https://dlfmetadataassessment.github.io/MetadataQualityBenchmarks/index.html).
 The metadata for this project is available for download on the site’s [Data](https://recoveryapp.github.io/chuitoeldebayamon/data.html) menu tab.

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using GitHub Pages from a CSV of collection metadata and a folder of JPG images or PDF documents.
+This site is generated using CollectionBuilder-GH, a project to create a free and simple digital collection using GitHub Pages from a CSV of collection metadata and a folder of JPG images or PDF documents.: [https://collectionbuilder.github.io/gh/](https://collectionbuilder.github.io/gh/)

 Find the full details for creating your own collection site, via the CollectionBuilder Documentation: [https://collectionbuilder.github.io/cb-docs/](https://collectionbuilder.github.io/cb-docs/)